darkreapyre/itsacat/Codebooks/Analysis_Notes.md

     been successful.
 2. Testing how well the model performs against simiular data:
     A good portice in machine learning is to create a subset of the training data keep it separate for testing.
-    This is typically refered to as a *hold-out*, *validation* or test set.
-By testing the model against this data, one can simlate
+    This is typically refered to as a *hold-out*, *validation* or *test* set.
+By testing the model against this data, further insight on how the model will perform in a production scenario, can be derived.
 3. Testing the model against previously unseen data:
-    blah blah blha
+    Testing the model against an image that is neither part of the training data or the testing will provide realistic proof of it's prformance in production.

+The following notebook demonstartes how the final model performs against the above testing methodolody.

+---
-## Data
+## Analysis Data
-BLAH BLAH BLAH

 ### Training Output Files
-BLAH BLAH BLAH
-- Results
-- Model Configuration
-- Optmized/Trained Parameters
+Before the analysis can begin, the appropriate data from the training process needs to be collected from the S3 bucket that was created during the deployment.
+These are:
+- **Results:** After training is complete the **SNN* outputs the training error for each epoch to a JSON (`results.json`)file.
+- **Model Configuration:** The network model parameters file (`parameters.json`).
+- **Optmized/Trained Parameters:** The final **Weights** and **Bias** parameters that have been optmized by the **Gradient Descent** process.

+The following code cells extracts the above data sets from S3.
+To start, please enter the name of the S3 Bucket created during the deployment process as well as the AWS Region used.

 ```python
 # Enter the S3 Bucket Name and Region used during deployment